ernsheong/joncloudgeek.com/content/blog/deploy-postgres-container-to-compute-engine/index.md

 Alternatively, there is a Postgres [**Google Click to Deploy**](https://console.cloud.google.com/marketplace/details/click-to-deploy-images/postgresql) option in the Marketplace.
 This will run Postgres in Debian OS, not a container.
 And you also cannot run it in an E2 instance (only N1 is supported).
 But it is probably more production ready, I presume.

 Also highly recommended is that you take [**scheduled snapshots**](https://cloud.google.com/compute/docs/disks/scheduled-snapshots) of the boot disk of the DB instance.
 This is important for data recovery and backups.
 Usually Cloud SQL takes care of this for you, but we need to handle it ourselves since we are DIY-ing here.

+## Disclaimer

+The information provided in this blog post is provided as is, without warranty of any kind, express or implied.
+By following the following steps in this blog post I do not guarantee that your database will be free from any sort of failures or data losses.